viga-del/Infosys_FreightQuote_AI/Milestone 2/README.md

 ![OTP Cooldown](screenshots/otp_cooldown.jpeg)

 Displays the OTP resend cooldown notification during the Forgot Password process.
 It demonstrates how the system enforces increasing waiting periods between OTP requests to prevent spam and abuse.
-### ⏳ otp_cooldown.jpeg

-Displays the OTP resend cooldown notification during the Forgot Password process.
-It demonstrates how the system enforces increasing waiting periods between OTP requests to prevent spam and abuse.